Poetry, horses, and heart.

 After a major career change during the pandemic, CJ had time to slow down and reflect on her true passion.
 That was sharing this Western way of life with other people.
 She was able to do that with her poetry.
 In 2025, she decided to take that a step further, and start the Latigo Lingo Cowgirl Clinics- an all inclusive, cowgirl clinic retreat to teach other women what it truly means to be a cowgirl.

-"She wears all the hats with grace and even accents them with a feather.
+Buy on Amazon"She wears all the hats with grace and even accents them with a feather.

 She's strong, but delicate like lace mixed with leather.